 If you want to discover more marine wildlife in Hong Kong, we highly recommend a tour of the pink dolphins.
 These endangered pink dolphins live in the Pearl River Estuary and there is only one official operator that conducts these tours.
 You can read all about our experience in this blog.

-If you enjoyed this post on Sham Wan Beach, please feel to share it on the social media channel of your choice.
-And as always, you can learn more about the Green Turtles on the official AFCD website.
+If you enjoyed this post on Sham Wan Beach, please feel free to share it on the social media channel of your choice.
+As always, you can learn more about the Green Turtles on the official AFCD website.